-My father showed no other feelings, just surprise.
+Other than his surprise, my father gave nothing else away.
 The cleaner explained to him that Elsa had picked up her suitcases and left straight away.
 I don’t know why she didn’t mention Elsa and me meeting.
 She was a woman from the countryside, and very sweet.
 She must have known more or less exactly what was going on, especially since she’d changed all the rooms around.
-I felt suddenly very grateful to her.
+I felt suddenly very thankful for her.

-Anne and my dad were being nibbled away at by their remorse.
+Anne and my dad were being eaten up by their remorse.
 They paid me loads of attention.
 They were so kind I couldn’t stand it at first, but I soon began to enjoy it.
-That didn’t make up for the fact that I had to keep on seeing Elsa and Sal go past arm in arm showing all the signs of being a happy couple.
-I couldn’t sail anymore, like Elsa could, and had to watch her pass by, with the wind ruffling her hair like it used to ruffle mine.
-I had absolutely no trouble seeming closed off and pretending to be detached whenever we met them, which soon turned out to be everywhere – in the pine woods, in the local village, on the sea road… Anne would glance at me, change the subject, and rest her hand on my shoulder to comfort me.
+That didn’t make up for the fact that I had to keep on seeing Elsa and Sal go past arm in arm giving all the signs of being a happy couple.
+I couldn’t sail anymore, like Elsa could, and had to watch her pass by, with the wind caressing her hair like it used to caress mine.
+I had absolutely no trouble seeming closed off and pretending to be detached whenever we met them, which soon turned out to be everywhere: in the pine woods, in the local village, on the sea road… Anne would glance at me, change the subject, and rest her hand on my shoulder to comfort me.
 Have I mentioned that she was a good person?
-I don’t know if her kindness was down to her intelligence, like a side-effect, or maybe due to being indifferent.
+I don’t know if her kindness was down to her intelligence, like a side-effect, or maybe due to her being indifferent.
 But she always knew what to say, the right gesture, and if I really had been suffering, I couldn’t have found better support than her.

 – Tell me, don’t you think she’s even more beautiful now.
 Elsa?